 We offer undergraduate and graduate students advanced research training in a multicultural setting in the International Research Experience for Students (IRES) program.
 IRES fellows perform research on mutual interest bioengineering projects at imec in Leuven, Belgium.
 International cooperation shows students the importance of collaborations in addressing global challenges in science and technology.

-IMEC is a government research institute working with universities, industry, and govenemtns labs.
-They specialize in microelectronics and have world-class laboratories and manufacturing capabiltites.
-The program is funded by the National Science Foundation and supports 3-5 students to work at IMEC where they will learn how to design, fabricate, and test a wide range of biomedical devices.
-The internships last about 10 to 12 weeks and include travel expenses, accommodation, and a stipend.
+Imec is a government research institute working with universities, industry, and governments labs.
+They specialize in microelectronics and have world-class laboratories and manufacturing capabilities.
+The program is funded by the National Science Foundation and supports 3-5 students to work at imec where they will learn how to design, fabricate, and test a wide range of biomedical devices.
+The internships last about 10 to 12 weeks and includes travel expenses, accommodation, and a stipend.

-During the program students are required to stay in regular contact with Tom Fekete, Director of Corporate Partnerships, as well as their Hopkins faculty contact.
-They are also required to write and submit 5-6 blogs about their experience both in the work place as well as outside the lab.
+During the program students are required to stay in regular contact with Luke Thorstenson, Director of Corporate Partnerships, as well as their Hopkins faculty contact.
+They are also required to write and submit 5-6 blogs about their experience in the work place, as well as outside the lab.
 Upon completion of the program, students are expected to give a presentation about their experience and report on their work.

 The IRES program is open to full-time Johns Hopkins undergraduate and graduate students ONLY.
 Students must be a U.S. citizen, permanent resident, or U.S. nationals Candidates must have a major in the science or engineering fields.

 Send all application materials and inquires to our Director of Academic Programs, Camille Mathis at firstname.lastname@example.org.
 Students from under-represented racial/minority groups and women in science and engineering are encouraged to apply.

 Applications will be reviewed by an INBT committee and selected students will be interviewed.
 Final acceptance will be a joint decision between INBT and the imec program manager.